Zero fret: Intonation Issues

 The term "guitar intonation" denotes to what precision the ideal equally tempered musical scale can be produced by a guitar, while "piano intonation" refers to the setup procedure of the individual hammers in the piano keyboard.
 A conventional nut or an elevated zero fret will cause pitch errors on the lower frets due to the increased pressure on the strings.
 The fret distances would have to be corrected for that increased tension effect, but with guitars that is not common.

-On the contrary the "level" zero fret will have no pitch errors on the fingered notes.
+On the contrary, the "level" zero fret will have no pitch errors on the fingered notes.
 This can be demonstrated by measuring the pitch deviation of each single note on the fingerboard.
 Players who frequently use the lower frets from 0 to 5 will benefit most from a zero fret.
 Using mainly the upper range of the fingerboard neutralizes the advantage of the zero fret and conventional nuts are equally suited.
 Those players usually avoid playing first and second fret positions because of the pitch problems there.
 For beginners a zero fretted guitar is preferable.

 Most guitars nowadays are manufactured with rather high string action and high conventional nuts.
 The user is expected to adjust nut height to their personal playing style.
-Unfortunately sales personnel in music stores DO know about that, but lack the skill and often skilled luthiers are not within reach; not to mention the extra time and/or cost to properly set up a guitar in what has become very price competitive, low profit product.
+Unfortunately, sales personnel in music stores do know about that, but lack the skill, extra time and/or cost to properly set up a guitar in what has become a very price competitive, low profit product.
 Guitars with zero frets would be helpful in that situation.

-The photograph shows a high conventional nut on a factory made Japanese concert guitar and may serve to illustrate the necessity for evaluating the advantages and the drawbacks of modern guitar manufacturing.
+The photograph shows a high conventional nut on a factory-made Japanese concert guitar and may serve to illustrate the necessity for evaluating the advantages and the drawbacks of modern guitar manufacturing.
 The high string tension makes the instrument almost unplayable for beginner students, especially for children, and additionally serves to spoil the ear training for harmonies and tone intervals due to intonation errors.
 Luthier intervention is required in such cases.

 High string action at the nut is often preferred to avoid string buzz with heavy playing style.
 The lower fret area is therefore out of tune.
 A partial solution is to apply nut corrections by reducing the distance from the nut to fret one for a small amount and then re-tune the now shorter string.
 That procedure lowers the tuning of all the other notes on the complete string and compromises have to be found.
 It may no longer be feasible to tune the open string to its base tone.
-Some manufacturers suggest to tune at the third or fifth fret using electronic tuners.
+Some manufacturers suggest tuning at the third or fifth fret using electronic tuners.